tldr-pages/tldr/CLIENT-SPECIFICATION.md

 https://github.com/tldr-pages/tldr/issues/new?title=page%20request:%20{command_name}
 ```

 where `{command_name}` is the name of the command that was not found.
-Clients that have control over their exit code on the command-line (i.e. clients that provide a CLI) MUST exit with a non-zero exit code in addition to showing the above message.
+Clients that have control over their exit code on the command line (i.e. clients that provide a CLI) MUST exit with a non-zero exit code in addition to showing the above message.

 #### If multiple versions of a page were found